FAQEED penaltiesEU

 Question 2

-For Article 11, the first evidence file is the threshold and route analysis.
+Start with the threshold and route analysis.
 The Directive uses average annual energy consumption over the previous three years, taking all energy carriers together, to identify enterprises above the 85 TJ energy-management-system route and enterprises above the 10 TJ audit route where no energy management system is implemented.

 • Three-year energy-consumption calculation by energy carrier, including source data and the enterprise boundary used for the national filing.